 The Best Vegetarian Restaurants in Lisbon

 This classy vegetarian restaurant has a lovely ambience and is perfect for a romantic dinner.

 While not everything on the menu is vegan, the vegan options are clearly labeled and make up a good portion of the menu.
-The stroganoff is deliciously creamy, and their burger is one of the meatiest veggie burgers I’ve ever tasted.
+Allergens are also clearly marked.

 The one area where they don’t cater that well for vegans is the desserts.
 The best vegan option in my opinion is the apple and prune crumble, not to be confused with the apple pie with cinnamon and raisins (also vegan, but not nearly as good).